tyt2y3/tyt2y3/README.md

   </tbody>
 </table>

+SeaQL won the [OpenUK Awards 2023](https://openuk.uk/awards/openuk-awards-2023/) in the Software category.

 ### Mission

-Programming is hard.
-It is absolutely mind-boggling when something goes wrong in production.
-While 'observability' is now in nomenclature, how about 'debuggability'?
-What can we do to make debugging programs easier?

-If you are curious and feeling the same, let's team up and embark on a journey to transform software engineering.
-We will build a product that serves every programmer in the world.
+I believe in open-source software.
+Collaborating on open source development represents humanity’s most remarkable technological progress.
+Open-source encapsulates our collective wisdom and embodies our shared commitment to tackle problems beyond our individual capacities—whether those of a person or a company.
+It's the best thing we can leave for posterity.

+Creating open-source software isn’t easy, and funding an organization can be hard.
+I continue to search for better ways to fund, build and grow open-source projects, and to invite more people into this community.

-### Faith / Reality
+### Faith vs Reality

 Maintainer burnout is a real issue.
 As a maintainer I felt the grind everyday.
 I rely on a glimpse of hope in which the industry is becoming more supportive to community-driven open source (as opposed to corporate-driven); and that we can eventually stumble upon a way to make open source sustainable.
-Until then, we rely on faith.

 <img src="https://github.com/tyt2y3/tyt2y3/assets/1782664/f494616f-8d1b-466c-8379-f9fdbeacae94" width="300"/>